Knowledge is a Leader and a Ruler

 • the soul has virtue just in case it has a certain wisdom

-• this wisdom is knowledge about about ethical matters (such as what piety is)
+• this wisdom is knowledge about about ethical matters

 To this characterization, it is necessary to add that